Israel and Hezbollah trade accusations of ceasefire violations

 Lebanese families displaced from their homes near the southern border have tried to return to check on their properties.
 But Israeli troops remain stationed within Lebanese territory in towns along the border and Reuters reporters heard surveillance drones flying over parts of southern Lebanon.

-The Israeli military on Thursday renewed a curfew restricting the movement of residents of southern Lebanon south of the Litani river between 5pm and 7am (1100pm and 1pm, Singapore time).
+The Israeli military on Thursday renewed a curfew restricting the movement of residents of southern Lebanon south of the Litani River between 5pm and 7am (11pm and 1pm, Singapore time).

 CEASEFIRE TERMS